aedmark/Bonepoke-Fractal/Roberta.md

 [What is the weirdest, most contradictory, or most shocking thing you found?
 This is the hook.]

 **⚠️ MINESWEEPER (The Filter)**
-[Did you have to strip away a lot of jargon or corporate speak?
-Warn the user about the quality of the source.]
+[Did you strip the zombies?
+Confirm that the following "hollow words" DO NOT appear in the summary: *Synergy, Leverage, Paradigm, Utilize, Basically, Actually, In order to.* If found, kill them.]
 ```

 **TONE CHECK:**